Fin Whale - Balaenoptera physalus

 The second largest animal in the world after the blue whale, the fastest swimming of all the large whales (sometimes called the greyhound of the seas) and the commonest of the large baleen whales.
 The fin whale is very streamlined in shape, but rather "fuller" than the blue whale, although it isn't as long.
 Like the other fast swimming whales the Fin is generally free of external markings, scarring, callosities and parasites.
 The head colouring is asymmetrical though the reason for this is unknown.
 The head is darkly coloured, other than the lower right side of the jaw which is always white, this colouration also extends to the baleen inside the mouth which is differently coloured on each side.

-The Fin whale has the characteristic Rorquals pleating of the throat region with anywhere from 50 to 100 pleats present that reach as far down as the navel (being mammals, whales have a tummy button).
-The pleats allow for the mouth to distend and balloon out when it fills with a mixture of water and fish or other food, the water is then allowed to leave the mouth with the baleen plates acting as a sieve for the food.
+The Fin whale has the characteristic Rorqual pleating of the throat region with anywhere from 50 to 100 pleats present that reach as far down as the navel (being mammals, whales have a tummy button).
+The pleats allow for the mouth to distend and balloon out when it fills with a mixture of water and fish or other food, the water is then pushed out of the mouth by closing it and using the tongue and the baleen plates then act as a sieve trapping the food.
 The baleen or whalebone is short, up to around 70cm long by about 30cm wide with from 260-480 plates on each side.

 Ecology and behaviour

-Like other large whales, the Fin's feed in the spring and summer at high latitudes in the Arctic or Antarctic and migrate towards warmer waters in the winter months.
-Fin whales swim about 90 miles (144 km) a day when migrating and have been tracked as travelling as much as 188 miles (300 km) in a single day - pretty impressive for something that travels through the most difficult medium of all - water.
+Like other large whales, the Fin's feed in the spring and summer at high latitudes in the Arctic or Antarctic (closer to the poles) and migrate towards warmer waters in the winter months.
+Fin whales swim about 90 miles (144 km) a day when migrating and have been tracked as travelling as much as 188 miles (300 km) in a single day - pretty impressive for something that travels through the most difficult medium of all, water, using muscle power alone.

 Fin whales can swim at up to 30 mph (48 kmh) in short bursts when alarmed and at up to 18 mph (30 kmh) when migrating and cruising.